-The two main tests provided at the Antenatal Testing Center are the Non-Stress Test (NST) and the Amniotic Fluid Index (AFI).
-Together, these are called a Modified Biophysical Profile (MBPP).
+The two main tests provided at the Antenatal Testing Center are the nonstress test (NST) and the amniotic fluid index (AFI).
+Together, they're called a modified biophysical profile (MBPP).

 The NST is a method of assessing fetal well-being by observing the fetal heart rate response to fetal movement.
-A fetal monitor is used for a NST.
-Two small monitor parts are fastened around your abdomen with soft belts.
-These parts are attached by cords to a monitor that records both contractions and fetal heart rate.
-Your nurse will provide further explanation and answer any questions during the test.
+A fetal monitor is used, so two small monitor parts will be fastened around your abdomen with soft belts.
+These parts are attached by cords to a monitor that records contractions and fetal heart rate.
+Your nurse will explain further and answer any questions during the test.

 An AFI uses an ultrasound machine to scan the uterus and measure the depth of fluid pockets.
-These measurements determine whether there is enough amniotic fluid (water) around the baby.
-You will be able to observe your baby during the ultrasound.
+These measurements determine whether there's enough amniotic fluid around the baby.
+You'll be able to observe your baby during the ultrasound.
 The nurses will review the findings with you after the exam.

 A BPP is usually done only if more information is needed following the modified BPP.
-It is a five-part test that uses the fetal monitor and ultrasound to evaluate the NST, AFI, fetal breathing movements, body movements and muscle tone.
-The test is scored and will determine if and when additional testing or evaluation is need.
-The nurse will discuss the test with you and answer any questions you may have.
+It's a five-part test that uses the fetal monitor and ultrasound to evaluate the NST and AFI, and the breathing movements, body movements and muscle tone of the fetus.
+The test is scored and will determine whether additional testing or evaluation is needed.
+The nurse will discuss the test with you and answer any questions you have.